-The intestinal microbiome determines so much of our health and well-being—these microbes in our gut have been linked to controlling mental health, weight, and even our resistance to dementia.
+The intestinal microbiome determines so much of our health and well-being.
+These microbes in our gut have been linked to controlling mental health, weight, and even our resistance to dementia.

 But there’s more to the story.
-The opening to this intestinal tract—the oral microbiome—has long been ignored, but as you’ll see in this interview, the mouth is an essential part of a healthy gut.
+The opening to this intestinal tract—the oral microbiome—has long been ignored, but as you’ll see in this interview, the mouth is an absolutely essential part of a healthy gut.

-We abuse the precious and delicate environment in our mouths; antibacterial mouthwashes wipe out microbial diversity, which in turn affects the microbiome in our gut and the health of the rest of our bodies.
+We abuse the precious and delicate environment in our mouths.
+Antibacterial mouthwashes wipe out microbial diversity, which in turn affects the microbiome in our gut and the health of the rest of our bodies.

-In this interview, I am thrilled to introduce Cass Nelson-Dooley, an ethnopharmacologist who brings us the science behind the oral microbiome and the oral-systemic connection, or in other words, how your oral health impacts the health of the rest of your body.
+In this interview, I am thrilled to introduce Cass Nelson-Dooley, an ethnopharmacologist who brings us the science behind the oral microbiome and the oral-systemic connection, or, in other words, how your oral health impacts the health of the rest of your body.

 Bear with us if it’s a bit technical—there’s something you don’t understand, leave in comments and either I or Cass will address it.